SECURITIES AND EXCHANGE COMMISSION

 Our Embedded Processing segment includes microcontrollers, digital signal processors (DSPs) and applications processors.
 Microcontrollers are self-contained systems with a processor core, memory and peripherals that are designed to control a set of specific tasks for electronic equipment.
 DSPs perform mathematical computations almost instantaneously to process or improve digital data.
 Applications processors are designed for specific computing activity.

 In Other, we also include items that are not used in evaluating the results of or in allocating resources to our segments.
-Examples of these items include acquisition charges, restructuring charges and certain corporate-level items, such as litigation expenses, environmental costs and gains and losses from other activities, including asset dispositions.
+Examples of these items include acquisition, integration and restructuring charges, as well as certain corporate-level items, such as litigation expenses, environmental costs and gains and losses from other activities, including asset dispositions.

 Markets for our products